What is Strava, how does it work and is it worth paying for?

 What is Strava?

-Strava is the Swedish the verb to "strive" and the company classes Strava as a community for athletes.
-While the numbers are rather small in terms of major social networks - which can boast hundreds of millions of users - Strava holds up well against brands like Fitbit, sitting at just under 30 million users (based on Statista data).
+Strava is the Swedish verb to "strive" and the company classes Strava as a community for athletes.
+While the numbers are rather small in terms of major social networks - which can boast hundreds of millions of users - Strava holds up well against other fitness platforms.

 Strava is entirely focused towards athletes.
 Much of what Strava offers is about the analysis of your performance and importantly, keeping track of your training.
 The social aspects of Strava really hang off your activities, but in short, it's a tool for those who exercise.